 Students meeting the minimum requirements for academics and attendance at the evaluation point are considered to be making satisfactory academic progress until the next scheduled evaluation.
-Students will receive a hard-copy of their Satisfactory Academic Progress Determination at the time of each of the evaluations.
+Students will receive a copy of their Satisfactory Academic Progress Determination at the time of each of the evaluations.
 Students deemed not maintaining Satisfactory Academic Progress may have their Title IV Funding interrupted, unless the student is on warning or has prevailed upon appeal resulting in a status of probation.
-Copies of all SAP reports are available to students at their request.
+Copies of Satisfactory Progress Reports will be provided to students electronically or by hardcopy.
+Evaluations will be completed within 7 (seven) school business days following each established evaluation period.